 An Outdoor Classroom

-Kenmore District Kindergarten is located in the western suburbs of Brisbane.
-We feel privileged to have such wonderful grounds at our Kindy, with lots of lush green grass, a variety of trees, big rocks and cool, shady areas.
+We feel privileged to have such wonderful grounds at our Kindy, with lots of lush green grass, a variety of trees, big rocks, and cool, shady areas.
 At our Kindy we value nature and work hard to maintain the natural feel of our playgrounds because we have an understanding that the natural world can provide a variety of sensorial and cognitive experiences for young children.
-We find that the children that we teach are calm and content in our outside classroom because there is more space available to them with sunshine, fresh air and physical activity, which all encourage good moods.
+We find that the children that we teach are calm and content when outdoors and this is because there is more space available to the children in our outside classroom and because sunshine, fresh air and physical activity all encourage good moods.

-According to the ‘Theory of Loose Parts’, play behaviour in the playground with loose rocks, logs and water is limitless and more imaginative.
-For many years, we have been collecting a variety of natural resources such as planks, pebbles, pipes, crates, shells and seed pods and made them available for the children’s creative play.
-Being an educator, it is a great joy to observe as their imaginations spark their creativity by using these loose parts and see them being creative outdoors with open ended, uninterrupted play opportunities.
+According to the theory of Loose Parts, play behaviour in the playground with loose rocks, logs and water is limitless and more imaginative.
+We have been collecting a variety of natural resources for the children’s creative play for many years now.
+We make these resources, such as planks, pebbles, pipes, crates, shells, and seed pods available to the children and observe as their imaginations spark their creativity.
+One of the many joys of being a teacher/ educator is to observe children being creative outdoors with open ended, uninterrupted play opportunities.

-Over the years, we have worked with the children at our Kindy along with our local community to develop vegetable and bush tucker gardens.
+Over the years we have worked with the children at our Kindy along with our local community to develop vegetable and bush tucker gardens.
 These areas help to build the children’s understanding of nutrition and caring for our environment.
-It is very satisfying for them to see the produce that they have assisted in growing and also to use it in their baking activities.
-I found it interesting learning alongside the children about bush tucker and about the indigenous tribes in Australia.
-Together we found out about the Jaggera and Turrbal people, whose traditional lands and hunting grounds extended around the Brisbane River.
-One of the tribes favourite fruits was the Midyim Berry which we now have in our gardens.
-We get very excited when we notice the little white berries starting to grow and the children enjoy picking, washing and eating them.
+It is very satisfying for them to see the produce that they have assisted in growing and use it in their baking activities.
+It is valuable learning about bush tucker and about the indigenous tribes of our local area.
+Through our program we learn about the Jaggera and Turrbal people whose traditional lands and hunting grounds, extended around the Brisbane River.

 Native Stingless Bees

 Indigenous Australians have been harvesting food from the bush for thousands of years, and sugar bag honey from native Australian bees is a popular form of bush tucker.
-We are lucky to have a few native bee hives within our grounds, one is a natural hive in a log and two are box hives.
+We are lucky to have a few native beehives within our grounds, one is a natural hive in a log and two are box hives.
 The children can observe the bees coming in and out of the hives and learn that all life is important no matter how small.
-The children learn to be very gentle and not to disturb the hives, and they are challenged to look carefully on the stingless bee’s legs for the pollen they have collected into little balls.
-Each year we invite Dr Toby Smith, from Bee Aware Kids, to speak to the children about the importance of bees and to demonstrate splitting and robbing the hives.
-These are two fascinating processes to witness and after the visit the children were able to taste the honey that he had extracted.
-The children used it to make honey cake and biscuits.
+The children learn to be very gentle and not to disturb the hives and are challenged to look carefully on the stingless bee’s legs for the pollen they have collected into little balls.
+Each year we invite Dr Toby Smith, from Bee Aware Kids to speak to the children about the importance of bees and to demonstrate splitting and extracting honey from the hive.